grrrute/mr-sampler/README.md

 ```
 @article{li2025mrs,
-  title={MRS: A Fast Sampler for Mean Reverting Diffusion based on ODE and SDE Solvers},
+  title={MaRS: A Fast Sampler for Mean Reverting Diffusion based on ODE and SDE Solvers},
   author={Li, Ao and Fang, Wei and Zhao, Hongbo and Lu, Le and Yang, Ge and Xu, Minfeng},
   journal={arXiv preprint arXiv:2502.07856},
   year={2025}